-□ I am almost always uncomfortable. □ I am usually uncomfortable. □ I am sometimes comfortable, sometimes uncomfortable.
+- □ I am almost always uncomfortable.

-☐ I am sometimes comfortable,
+- □ I am usually uncomfortable.

-sometimes uncomfortable.
+- □ I am sometimes comfortable, sometimes uncomfortable.

-☐ I am usually comfortable.
+- □ I am usually comfortable.

-☐ I am almost always comfortable.
+- □ I am almost always comfortable.

 If you find yourself listing a lot of challenges and leaning toward the "uncomfortable" end of the spectrum, focus on the sections from this guide titled Be Willing to Learn Essential Terms; Facilitate Conversations About Identity With Care; Challenge Gender Norms and Lead Discussions with Courage and Care.
 Our publication Let's Talk! is a good starting point for doing this internal work before diving deeper.